 Creamy Balsamic Salad dressing.
 Refreshing, tangy, with a bit of sweet.
 Almost a honey dijon mustard dressing.
 But….not.
-This dressing makes a flavorful, healthy addition to your green salad.
+This healthy salad dressing is gluten free when made as directed.
+Make this recipe as a dressing or dipping sauce for your fresh vegetables and salads.
 I love it with kale!

 Reader Testimony: Erica says “This dressing is so delicious!
 I’ve made similar dressings using mayonnaise.
 Your recipe tastes better and is healthier…win, win!
 Thank you.”